increase conversions on your website

 Test Different CTA Placements

 Placement plays a huge role in whether visitors click your CTA.
-If it’s buried at the bottom of the page or positioned where users don’t naturally look, it will be ignored.
+Buried at the bottom of the page, or positioned where users do not naturally look, it will be ignored.

-Testing CTA placement helps identify the most effective locations for driving conversions.
-Some pages benefit from a CTA above the fold, while others may perform better with multiple CTAs spread throughout the content.
-Heatmaps and A/B testing reveal where users engage the most, allowing you to position your CTAs for maximum impact and increased conversions.
+Testing placement helps you find the locations that actually drive conversions.
+Some pages benefit from a CTA above the fold, while others perform better with CTAs repeated through the content.
+Heatmaps and A/B testing show where users engage most, so you can position CTAs for maximum impact.

 36